Non-epileptic seizures and functional (dissociative) seizures

 - Brain scans such as CT (computerised tomography) or MRI (magnetic resonance imaging) are used to form a picture of your brain.
-This may show a physical cause for epileptic seizures, but would not usually be helpful in diagnosing dissociative seizures.

 Treatment may depend on the cause of your seizures, and your medical history.
 Your specialist may talk to you about what treatment options might be helpful.

 Seizures that are not epileptic will not be controlled by anti-seizure medication (ASM).